tmfg/digitraffic-cdk/DEVELOPMENT.md

 ## Creating a new project

-Copy a previous project as a base.
+Copy a template project from template/esm as a base.
 Change the project name in package.json.
-If the project is a new top-level project (such as marine/road), update the workspaces configuration in the top level package.json file.
+Also update rush.json to include new project.

 ## Adding dependencies